rimihaeg/workout-tracker/readme.md

 During implementation of the templating there was an issue with the API calls.
 The endpoints were moved from `/...` to `/api/...`.
 A new HTML controller was created to support all the calls to the website itself.

-In the end this caused issues with some of the paths not being able to retrieve the right css files.
+In the end this caused issues with some of the paths not being able to retrieve the right CSS files.
 This seemed to fix the issue for the `/exercises` path, but the problem was found later on other paths as well.
-It turned out to be a problem with the css files in the HTML.
+It turned out to be a problem with the CSS files in the HTML.
 The references were written context-relative, `exercises.css`.
 Turning the references into server-relative urls, `/exercises.css`, solved the issue.

 The HTML controller now mainly functions to redirect the user from the homepage, either to `/me` if the user is logged in, or `/login` if the user is not logged in.

 ## Server description
-// TODO: add server diagram
 ![Class diagram](https://github.com/rimihaeg/workout-tracker/blob/master/DataController.png)

 The server is initiated through the WorkoutTrackerApplication.java class.
 This class starts the Spring application.